Dysfibrinogenemia: Presentation

 Individuals with hereditary fibrinogen Aα-chain amyloidosis present with evidence ranging from asymptomatic proteinuria to progressive renal impairment and end-stage kidney disease.
 They do not evidence pathological bleeding or thrombosis and their amyloidosis is non-systemic in that it is restricted to the kidney.
 In a report on 474 patients with renal amyloidosis, hereditary fibrinogen Aα chain disease represented only 1.3% of all cases whereas aberrant immunoglobulin-induced renal amyloidosis (e.g. AL amyloidosis) represented 86% of the cases).
 Hereditary fibrinogen Aα-Chain amyloidosis is, however, the most common form of familial renal amyloidosis.

 Pathophysiology

 Certain mutations in the fibrinogen Aα-chain gene cause a form of familial renal amyloidosis termed hereditary fibrinogen Aα-Chain amyloidosis.
-The disorder is due to autosomal dominant inheritance of Aα chain mutations the most common of which is hemoglobin Indianopolis, a heterzyogus missense (c.1718G>T: Arg554Leu) mutation.
+The disorder is due to autosomal dominant inheritance of Aα chain mutations the most common of which is hemoglobin Indianapolis, a heterozygous missense (c.1718G>T: Arg554Leu) mutation.
 Other missense mutations causing this disorder are unnamed; they include 1634A>T: Glu526Val; c.1670C>A: Thr538lys; c.1676A.T:Glu540Val; and c1712C>A:Pro552His.
 A deletion mutation causing a frameshift viz., c.1622delT: Thr525Leu, is also a cause of the disorder.
 The fibrinogen bearing these mutant Aα-chains is secreted into the circulation and gradually accumulates in, and causes significant injury to, the kidney.
 The mutant fibrinogen does not appear to accumulate in, or injure, extra-renal tissues.